Identifying and characterizing superspreaders of low-credibility content on Twitter: Introduction

-To answer our first research question, we collect 10 months of Twitter data and evaluate various platform-agnostic metrics (see Data and methods for details) to predict which users will continue to be superspreaders of low-credibility sources after being identified.
+To answer our first research question, we begin by collecting 10 months of Twitter data and defining ``superspreaders'' as accounts that introduce low-credibility content, which then disseminates widely.
+Operationally, we define low-credibility content as content originally published by low-credibility, or untrustworthy sources.
+With this definition, we evaluate various platform-agnostic metrics to predict which users will continue to be superspreaders after being identified.
+The labeling of sources and the metrics are detailed in Methods, below.
 We do this by ranking accounts in an initial time period with each metric and then comparing how well these rankings predict a user will be a superspreader in a subsequent period.
 We also compare all metrics to an optimal performance based on data from the evaluation period.
-The metrics considered are based on \textit{Bot Score} (likelihood that an account is automated, calculated utilizing BotometerLite~\cite{Yang2020botometer-lite}), \textit{Popularity} (number of followers), \textit{Influence} (number of misinformation retweets earned during the initial period), and \textit{False Information Broadcaster} (FIB-index), a metric we introduce that is repurposed from scholarly impact studies~\cite{hirsch_index_2005}.
-We find that the FIB-index and Influence metrics outperform other metrics and achieve near-optimal accuracy in predicting the top superspreaders.
+The metrics considered are based on \textit{Bot Score} (likelihood that an account is automated, calculated utilizing BotometerLite~\cite{Yang2020botometer-lite}), \textit{Popularity} (number of followers), \textit{Influence} (number of retweets of low-credibility content earned during the initial period), and \textit{$h$-index}, repurposing a metric initially proposed to study scholarly impact~\cite{hirsch_index_2005}.
+We find that the $h$-index and Influence metrics outperform other metrics and achieve near-optimal accuracy in predicting the top superspreaders.

-After validating the FIB-index and Influence metric, we address our second research question by conducting a qualitative review of the worst superspreaders.
+After validating the $h$-index and Influence metrics, we address our second research question by conducting a qualitative review of the worst superspreaders.
 Behavioral statistics and relevant user characteristics are analyzed as well; e.g., whether accounts are verified or suspended.
 This allows us to provide a qualitative description of the superspreader accounts we identify.
 52\% of superspreaders on Twitter are political in nature.
 We also find accounts of pundits with large followings, low-credibility media outlets, personal accounts affiliated with those media outlets, and a range of nano-influencers --- accounts with around 14 thousand followers.
-Additionally, we learn that superspreaders use toxic language significantly more often than the typical user sharing misinformation.
+Additionally, we learn that superspreaders use toxic language significantly more often than the typical user sharing low-credibility content.
 Finally, we examine the relationships between suspension, verified status, and popularity of superspreaders.
 This analysis suggests that Twitter may overlook verified superspreaders with very large followings.